Koh Phangan Thailand Top Things To Do (excluding the Full Moon Party)

 Things To Do Koh Phangan Zen beach sunset The Travel Deck

 This bar is close to Mae Haad beach, actually above the hills of the beach.
-Three Sixty bar is a laid back lounge overlooking the ocean and the small Ko Ma island.
+420 bar is a laid back lounge overlooking the ocean and the small Ko Ma island.
 Arriving well before sunset is the best option for getting a good spot on the deck area.
 From here you get one of the best sunset spots in Koh Phangan.

 Things To Do Koh Phangan sunset at 360 bar The Travel Deck